Telephone Town Halls: Do Political & Advocacy Campaigns Need Them?

-What is a telephone town hall?
+What are telephone town halls?
 Think of a telephone town hall as a cross between a radio talk show, an old-fashioned town hall, a member meeting, and a conference call all done in the comfort of your home or office.

 Why host a tele-town hall: It seems like everyone is looking for ways to engage their organization, membership, and voters in a quick and compelling way.
 A telephone town hall is a way to move your audience.

-How to recruit for a telephone town hall: Recruitment is done by phone a call or SMS.
+How to recruit for telephone town halls: Recruitment is done by phone a call or SMS.
 A call or text goes out to a list to get them on the line and engage folks in a “conversation”.